 - Due diligence – A detailed “double checking” of a policy, carried out by civil servants, to determine whether the government have made the right choice or not.
 Policies that fail due diligence are usually scrapped and when due diligence isn’t done properly, millions of pounds might be wasted causing a scandal.

-- Explanatory Memorandum – A detailed paper published alongside Bills which sets out the arguments for a new law, alternative options (and why the preferred options were chosen) and saying how much the law would cost.
+- Explanatory Memorandum – A detailed paper published alongside Bills and new regulations which sets out the arguments for a new law, alternative options (and why the preferred options were chosen) and saying how much the law would cost.

 - Fair funding – A proposed funding agreement that would replace the Barnett Formula with a new formula based on a nation or region’s relative needs.
 For example, rural areas and those with large numbers of people who are sick or old, generally need more money to provide public services than wealthier areas.

-- Financial Resolution – If a new Bill will change the Welsh budget, the Assembly must vote within 6 months of a Bill passing Stage One to allow those changes to take place.
-If the Assembly votes against a financial resolution, the Bill is rejected.
+- Financial Resolution – If a new Bill will change the Welsh budget, the Senedd must vote within 6 months of a Bill passing Stage One to allow those changes to take place.
+If the Senedd votes against a financial resolution, the Bill is rejected.

 - First Minister – The person who’s in charge of the Welsh Government in the same way the Prime Minister is in charge of the UK Government.